-6.3 ENGINE GROUP INSTALLATION
+7.3 ENGINE GROUP INSTALLATION

-The engine group is designed to be separated into the left side (driver) and right side (passenger) sections.
-Each side is tie wrapped separately, BUT NOT LABELED.
-The right side of the engine has the connectors for IAC, TPS, CTS all of which ARE labeled.
-First separate the engine group into left and right side sections and place them accordingly.
+The engine group is designed to be separated into left side (driver) and right side (passenger) sections.
+Each side is tie-wrapped separately, but not labeled.
+The right side of the engine has connectors for the idle air control, throttle position sensor, distributor, injectors and map sensor, all of which are labeled.
+When you begin routing, first separate the engine group into left and right sections and place them accordingly.